 • Providers are not required to submit a self-assessment with an application for re-accreditation.

 • Assessment teams can request self-assessment information under the new Standards during a site audit from 1 July 2019.
 Providers are encouraged to use the new self-assessment tool (DOC, 568.71 KB) to assist with their preparation for the new Standards.

 • Site audit expected to be against new Standards.

 • Self-assessment against new Standards to be completed and submitted with an application for re-accreditation.

 What is self-assessment?

 Self-assessment is an important part of the audit process.
-It provides you with an opportunity to evaluate your current performance against the Accreditation Standards, review the results for care recipients, assess the effectiveness of any improvements and support processes for continuous quality improvement and risk management.
+It provides you with an opportunity to evaluate your current performance against the relevant Standards.
+Self-assessment enables you to review the results for care recipients, assess the effectiveness of any improvements and support processes for continuous quality improvement and risk management.